Unexplained Pain... (1999)

 While in the hospital during this time, my Mother bought me a Bible to help keep my spirits up while I was going through this difficult ordeal that I had no control over.

 My favorite scripture is Luke 1:37: “For with God, Nothing Shall be Impossible.”

-I listened to Hip-Hop artist Nas and his Stillmatic album.
+During this time, I listened to Hip-Hop artist Nas and his Stillmatic album.
 The album gave me hope, strength to move on and changed my life.
 I remember the first time I listened to “Stillmatic (The Intro)” off the album.
-This song single handedly inspired me to believe I could beat cancer.
+This song single-handedly inspired me to believe I could beat cancer.

 At the end of the song, Nas chants, “Blood of a Slave, Heart of a King.”
 When I heard this song for the first time, I felt like I could conquer anything.
 Stillmatic (The Intro) is the ultimate redemption song about accepting the things that happened in your past, but also moving forward and believing that better days are ahead in the future.